-Choose the titles of your posts carefully, to match your customers’ interests.
+Choose the titles of your posts carefully, to match your customers’ interests and/or trending keywords.

 Every class you teach, every workshop you host, every event you podcast, every cause your company supports — these are all juicy, delicious, newsy updates just begging to be featured on your blog.